jeromecagado/database-portfolio-project/README.md

 For formating dates.
+We first imported the moment library using npm install moment.
 We were able to format dates correctly using suggestions from this ed discussion: https://edstem.org/us/courses/49750/discussion/4477591.
 Cuong Duong, suggested to use the following:

 const moment = require('moment');
 const Handlebars = require('handlebars');